agokule/nvim-config/README.md

 ## Features

-- Uses codeium and github copliot along with [avante.nvim](https://github.com/yetone/avante.nvim) for amazing AI integration
+- Uses github copliot for amazing AI integration
 - LSP and autocomplete
-- Git integration with gitsigns, git-blame, and neogit
+- Git integration with gitsigns, and lazygit
 - Lualine for status bar
 - Wakatime to track coding time
 - Slightly customized tokyonight for the perfect coding theme
 - [snacks.nvim](https://github.com/folke/snacks.nvim) for tons of quality of life improvements
-- [harpoon](https://github.com/ThePrimeagen/harpoon) for quick file navigation
-- Neo-tree for file explorer
+- Neo-tree, and mini.files for file explorer
-- [activate.nvim](https://github.com/roobert/activate.nvim) for activating files in neovim
 - Debugger for C++ (only for windows)
 - [competitest](https://github.com/xeluxee/competitest.nvim) to make competitive programming easier
 - [code_runner.nvim](https://github.com/CRAG666/code_runner.nvim) for running code in neovim set up for Python, C++, C, and windows batch files